-Students entering the Statler College are accepted into one of three Engineering Tracks based upon the Statler College entrance requirements and WVU Math Placement.
+All students entering the Statler College pursue a common academic program.
 To move to their chosen engineering major, students must complete the six FEP core courses, each with a grade of C- or better and achieve an overall GPA of 2.25 or higher.
 The six FEP core courses include:

 - ENGL 101 or ENGL 103 (3 cr hr)

 - CHEM 115/115L (4 cr hr)

 - MATH 154 (3 cr hr) or MATH 155 (4 cr hr)